Bonn climate conference: Ukraine war no excuse for prolonging coal, Kerry warns

 Mr Kerry told the BBC that despite these drawbacks, "as a world we are still not moving fast enough," to rein in the emissions of warming gases that are driving up temperatures.

-"We can still win this battle," the former Senator said, but it will require a "wholesale elevation of effort by countries all around the world."
+"We can still win this battle," the former senator said, but it will require a "wholesale elevation of effort by countries all around the world".

 Mr Kerry's call was echoed by a leading Ukrainian scientist who urged delegates to speed up their transition away from fossil fuels.